Forever Young (1992 film)

 Forever Young is a 1992 American fantasy romantic drama film directed by Steve Miner and starring Mel Gibson, Elijah Wood, and Jamie Lee Curtis.
-The screenplay was written by Jeffrey Abrams from an original story named "The Rest of Daniel".
+The screenplay was written by J. J. Abrams from an original story named "The Rest of Daniel".

 Plot

-In 1939, Captain Daniel McCormick is a United States Army Air Corps test pilot.
-After a successful run and subsequent crash landing in a prototype North American B-25 Mitchell bomber at Alexander Field in Northern California, McCormick is greeted by his longtime friend, scientist Harry Finley.
-Finley confides that his latest experiment, "Project B", has succeeded in building a prototype chamber for cryonic freezing.
+In 1939, Captain Daniel McCormick is a United States Army Air Corps (USAAC) test pilot.
+After a successful run and subsequent crash landing in a prototype North American B-25 Mitchell bomber at Alexander Field in Northern California, McCormick is greeted by his longtime friend, scientist Harry Finley, who confides that his latest experiment, "Project B", has succeeded in building a prototype chamber for cryonic freezing.
 The following day, just as McCormick is about to propose to his girlfriend, Helen, she goes into a coma following an automobile accident, with doctors doubting she will ever recover.
-McCormick insists he be put into suspended animation for one year, so he will not have to watch Helen die.
+Overcome with heartbreak, McCormick insists he be put into suspended animation for one year, so he will not have to watch Helen die.

-Fifty-three years later in 1992, ten-year-old airplane-enthusiast Nat Cooper and his friend Felix are playing inside the military storage warehouse housing the chamber, accidentally activating it and waking McCormick, leaving Nat’s coat behind.
+Fifty-three years later in 1992, ten-year-old airplane-enthusiast Nat Cooper and his friend Felix are playing inside the military storage warehouse housing the chamber, accidentally activating it and waking McCormick, leaving Nat's coat behind.
 McCormick awakens and escapes before realizing what year it is.
 He first approaches the military about his experiences, but they dismiss him as crazed; McCormick becomes more determined to learn what happened to him.

 McCormick follows the address on the jacket back to Nat, befriending him.
-While hiding in Nat's treehouse, he rescues Nat’s mother Claire from her abusive ex-boyfriend Fred, slightly injuring his hand in the process.
+While hiding in Nat's treehouse, he rescues Nat's mother Claire from her abusive ex-boyfriend Fred, slightly injuring his hand in the process.
 Claire fixes up his wound and a bond develops between the two; she allows McCormick to stay, and he and Nat later build a simulated bomber-plane cockpit in Nat's treehouse so that McCormick can teach Nat how to fly.
 McCormick passes out and is hospitalized, where he discovers his body is failing as his age begins to catch up to him.